N-able/ScriptsAndAutomationPolicies/Repair-PME/README.md

 ### Settings

-Release 0.1.7.1 introduces two new user changeable settings which can be found at the beginning of the script in the settings section.
+As of release 0.1.9.0 there are two user changeable settings which can be found at the beginning of the script in the settings section.

 * **$RepairAfterUpdateDays** - Change this variable to number of days (must be a number!) to begin repair after new version of PME is released.
 Default is 2.
 Repair-PME will abort if an update is pending within this period.

-* **$NCPM4407** - Change this variable to "No" if you don't want this script to apply fix for NCPM-4407 (System.OutOfMemoryException).
-Default is Yes.
+* **$ForceRepairRecentInstallDays = "2"** - Change this variable to number of days (must be a number!) within a recent install to allow a force repair.
+This will bypass the update pending check.
+Default is 2.
+Ensure this is equal to $RepairAfterUpdateDays.

 ### Important